wanhive/hub/docs/INSTALL.md

 1. Select *UTILITIES(2)* from the list of available options.
 2. Next, select *Manage hosts(2)* and then
 3. Select *Dump the "hosts" file into an SQLite3 database(1)*
-4. Follow the instructions.
+4. Follow further instructions.
-5. Add the host database's information to the configuration file.
+5. Add the database file's pathname to the configuration file.

 ```
 [HOSTS]